-This week, Chris Budd, founder of The Eternal Business launched a new Programme to help businesses transition to becoming employee-owned.
+This week, Chris Budd, founder of The Eternal Business launched a new Programme to help businesses transition to becoming employee-owned through financial marketing plans.

-To mark the launch we asked Chris to explain more about the concept of the eternal business and how it interacts with your marketing.
+To mark the launch we asked Chris to explain more about the concept of the eternal business.
+This includes how it interacts with your current financial marketing plan.

 Over to Chris…